alexvirtech/ejs-introduction/readme.md

-example for the basic ejs usage
+example for the basic express and ejs usage